Home > Facade > The Ground Rules of Post-Pandemic Façade & Fenestration Designs Occupant Wellness Ensured by a Modular & Agile Approach

 Piers MacNaughton, Director of Health Strategy, View Inc. points out that in a post-COVID-19 world, there will be more emphasis on the health and wellness of building occupants.
 He observes that as a potential outcome of the COVID-19 pandemic, we will see an influx of tools that allow those working from home to interface with those working in the office more smoothly, such as window displays that turn virtually every surface of an office building into a screen.

 Façades will increasingly be designed with smart glass that intelligently changes its tint based on cloud coverage and the angle of the sun, says MacNaughton.
-This high performance technology-based on a cutting-edge electrochromic coating – blocks heat and glare without blinds and shades, while optimising comfort levels for people and giving them access to daylight and views of the outdoors.
+This high performance technology-based on a cutting-edge electrochromic coating – blocks heat and glare without blinds and shades while optimising comfort levels for people and giving them access to daylight and views of the outdoors.

-Public buildings receiving and serving large population like airports, hospitals, hotels, workplaces, etc., have the largest risk as the people coming and moving out of these buildings become potential carriers for the travel of the virus.
+Public buildings receiving and serving large populations like airports, hospitals, hotels, workplaces, etc., have the largest risk as the people coming and moving out of these buildings become potential carriers for the travel of the virus.

 As per recent studies, it is found that particulate matter and other pollutants can also become a potential carrier for viruses.

 Façades, being the frontier of buildings, shall be an even more crucial element to design.
-Key factors in façade design to mitigate health issues will include prevention of dust, pollution and particulate matter entering the building, says Jain.
+Key factors in façade design to mitigate health issues will include the prevention of dust, pollution and particulate matter entering the building, says Jain.

 Architecture, especially large public spaces will see a paradigm shift or correction to the design approach we have taken for the last 3 to 4 decades, agrees Ajay Gupta, Executive Director, KGD – A Katerra Design Partner.

-The building design will become a reflection of nature, and environment outside rather than creating an artificial human comfort level environment inside which is alien to the actual surrounding of that space.
+The building design will become a reflection of nature, and the environment outside rather than creating an artificial human comfort level environment inside which is alien to the actual surrounding of that space.
 The buildings will breathe in and out and manage human comfort with a passive approach.
 The façade and fenestration will also start to show a reflection of this, it will change from being a barrier to be a filtered skin where light, heat and air can flow across with a purpose and complement the environment inside.

 According to Titir Dey, Design Director, Space Matrix, from an indoor environment perspective, the wellness of a building’s occupants depends upon factors like indoor air quality, space, thermal and physical comfort.